-My name is Patric and I’m a sociopath.
+My name is Patric Gagne and I’m a sociopath.

-I’m extremely charming and well liked.
-I’m a passionate mother and wife.
-I’m an empathic doctor.
+I am extremely charming and well liked.
+I am a passionate mother and wife.
+I am an empathic listener.
 I have lots of friends.
 I am a member of a country club.
 I throw parties for every event you can imagine.
 I live in a nice house.
 I am a gracious hostess.
-I’m a writer.
+I am a writer.
 I like to cook.
-I make people laugh.
+I have a dark sense of humor.
+I often make people laugh.
 I have a dog and a cat and I wait in carpool lines next to other women with dogs and cats.

 I can’t stand your friends.

+Sound familiar?
 If you are reading this blog then I’m willing to bet it might.
-You could be one of of the ten million people believed to be sociopaths living in America.
-Or you could be one of the twenty million people whose personalities are thought to reside on the sociopathic spectrum.
+You could be one of the fifteen million people believed to be sociopaths living in America.
+Or you could be one of the twenty million people whose personalities I believe reside on the sociopathic spectrum.
 And we’re not talking strictly criminals.
 Doctors, lawyers, teachers, mail carriers — all types of individuals are hiding in plain sight as sociopaths.